 - This is not yet confirmed.

-- The terms which establish who pays for duty, VAT, freight and clearance costs.
-Read more in our blog post here.
+- The shipping terms which establish who pays for duty, VAT, freight and clearance.

-Letter of appointment of a Direct (or indirect) Customs Agent
+Letter appointing of a Direct (or Indirect) Customs Agent

-- Sometimes an agent is appointed to act on behalf of a customer – in order to ‘officially’ be represented, you must complete and sign a letter of appointment of a Customs Agent.
+- An agent (Baxter Freight) is appointed to act on behalf of a customer – in order to ‘officially’ be represented, customers must sign a Customs Agent letter.

-- Direct Customs Agent: agent acts in the customer’s name.
-If there’s an error, the customer is liable (unless it’s the agent’s fault, in which case there’s joint liability).
+Direct: When the agent (Baxter Freight) acts in the customer’s name.
+If there’s an error, the customer is liable (unless it’s a deliberate error by the agent, in which case there’s joint liability).

-- Indirect Customs Agent: agent acts in their own name, on behalf of the customer.
-If there’s an error, they are jointly liable.
+Indirect: When the agent (Baxter Freight) acts in their own name, but on behalf of the customer.
+If there is an error, the customer and agent are jointly liable.
 Only used for DDP exports (alongside fiscal representative).